 In April 2013, the family Veronicellidae, a target on the AHP Prioritized Pest List, was broken down into six genera of concern.
-When conducting a general mollusk survey, if samples are negative for Veronicellidae, then negative data may be reported for each of these six genera: Belocaulus, Colosius, Laevicaulis, Sarasinula, Semperula, and Veronicella.
+Now, all six genera in the family Veronicellidae (Belocaulus, Colosius, Laevicaulis, Sarasinula, Semperula, and Veronicella) are listed on the Pests of Economic and Environmental Importance List.
+When conducting a general mollusk survey, if you list the family Veronicellidae or any genera in this family as targets, then negative data must be reported for each of the six genera.
 All positives must be reported at the species level.